EtheaDev/DBAwareLabeledComponents/README.md

 The label can be positioned in 12 alignements:
 **lpTopLeft, lpTopCenter, lpTopRight, lpBottomLeft, lpBottomCenter, lpBottomRight, lpLeftTop, lpLeftMiddle, lpLeftBottom, lpRightTop, lpRightMiddle, lpRightBottom**

+## PLUS: An advanced TDbGrid component

-PLUS: an advanced DbGrid component with many features:
+TLabeledDbGrid is an advanced version of classic TDbGrid with the boundary Label, plus some extra features:
-- HighLightCurrentRow
+- ShowSortOrder: shows an indicator of sorting column
+- Embedeed CheckBox for boolean fields
+- Incremental search, when typing into a ReadOnly DbGrid
-- Alternate row colors
+- Alternate row-color
+- Custom row-colors
 - Show sort order
 - Incremental search
-- Custom Draw with custom background colors
-- Draw checkbox for boolean fields
 - Lines per Rows (to show memo fields with multiple lines)
 - RowMargin (to enlarge heigh fo rows)